photoprism/photoprism/internal/entity/schema/README.md

-# Entity Schema Documentation
+# Database Schema

-*For documentation purposes only.
-Any code you find here is not shipped and has not been thoroughly tested.
-Some information may be outdated or missing.*
+Please note that some information may be outdated or missing, as this documentation is automatically generated from the source code.

-### Entity-Relationship Diagram
+### Entity Relationships

 ↪ [docs.photoprism.app/developer-guide/database/schema/](https://docs.photoprism.app/developer-guide/database/schema/)